 Note condition 3 “To ensure that the proposed workings do not prejudice the amenities which the occupants of nearby properties may reasonably expect to continue to enjoy”

 It is only with the benefit of a few years passed that we become aware of what happened with this application and how Duport Properties Limited appear to have abandoned the area altogether.
 There is contradiction in what Sandwell council claim to be the case regards the site licence- as liaised with The Environment Agency.

 We are aware That Sandwell council itself tried to purchase the site using a derelict land grant in 1986.
 “Williams Holdings”, became the convenient name for which Duport dispensed with their toxic assets.
-This obviously never occurred.
+The Sandwell council deal obviously never occurred.

-- exensive volumes of inorganic/organic waste covering 50% of the site
+- extensive volumes of inorganic/organic waste covering 50% of the site

 - the potential and possible active combustion of waste